Scrum, Kanban, or just Agile

 Method #2: Task Priority

 A task priority is weighted sum of customers becoming happy/unhappy divided by number of days to spend on.
-I’ll give an example to visualise.
+I’ll give an example to visualize.

 So, we first work on Task#2 and than Task#1.
 Note that, bugs probably has more weight because fixing broken software is more important.